“And when the night is cloudy there is still a light that shines on me

 I began thinking like that again as we were all driving together, with my daughter, in a car towards our destination.

 I’m out.
 This is not working for my daughter.
 It is bad for her for me to be treated like this.
 Her faith in me has been completely destroyed.
-I’m not going to be able to spend any more time with her as long as I have to be supervised by my parents.
+I’m not going to spend any more time with her as long as I have to be supervised by my parents.

 I had thoughts of taking off before.
 Such as while in Florida this past winter, I thought of taking off to India or maybe moving to Edmonton.